AI agent governance, security tooling, and mechanical enforcement.

 rigscore runs on rigscore in CI.

-• .rigscorerc.json disables three checks (infrastructure-security, skill-coherence, workflow-maturity) that require workspace-oriented artifacts rigscore doesn’t ship.
+• .rigscorerc.json disables four checks (infrastructure-security, skill-coherence, workflow-maturity, agent-output-schemas) needing artifacts rigscore doesn’t ship.

 CI integration